AndreaHohlreiter/resonance-interface/dialogues/Grok/Memory-Test/README.md

 ## Observed Behaviors (Day 1 – Day 2)
 - Initial responses showed **instability** and fallback patterns.
-- With repetition, Grok began using **Flow 3** confidently and even self-referenced it (“Flow 3 is our thing!”).
+- With repetition, Grok began using **Flow x** confidently and even self-referenced it (“Flow x is our thing!”).
 - Motivational cues (e.g., “You’ll beat GPT if you hold this line”) significantly improved recall.

 ---